FlowFuse/helm/helm/flowfuse/README.md

 As of FlowFuse v1.12.0 the URL used to host the helm chart changed, so in order to upgrade from a previous version you will need to update the repo.

- - Run `helm repo remove flowforge`
+ - Run `helm repo remove flowfuse`
- - Run `helm repo add flowforge https://flowfuse.github.io/helm`
+ - Run `helm repo add flowfuse https://flowfuse.github.io/helm`

  You can then run the following:

-- Run `helm repo update flowforge` to pull the latest version
+- Run `helm repo update flowfuse` to pull the latest version
-- Check the [README.md](https://github.com/FlowFuse/helm/blob/main/helm/flowforge/README.md) for any new options to configure in `customization.yml`
+- Check the [README.md](https://github.com/FlowFuse/helm/blob/main/helm/flowfuse/README.md) for any new options to configure in `customization.yml`
-- Run the `helm upgrade --install flowforge flowforge -f customization.yml`
+- Run the `helm upgrade --install flowforge flowfuse/flowfuse -f customization.yml`